ii/org/blog/content/blog/creating-an-e2e-test-for-conformance.md

 Checking the e2e test logs we see that everything looks to be okay.

 ```
-[It] should verify changes to a daemon set status  /home/ii/go/src/k8s.io/kubernetes/test/e2e/apps/daemon_set.go:812STEP: Creating simple DaemonSet "daemon-set"STEP: Check that daemon pods launch on every node of the cluster.May 10 17:36:36.106: INFO: Number of nodes with available pods: 0May 10 17:36:36.106: INFO: Node heyste-control-plane-fkjmr is running more than one daemon podMay 10 17:36:37.123: INFO: Number of nodes with available pods: 0
+[It] should verify changes to a daemon set status  /home/ii/go/src/k8s.io/kubernetes/test/e2e/apps/daemon_set.go:812
+STEP: Creating simple DaemonSet "daemon-set"
+STEP: Check that daemon pods launch on every node of the cluster.
+May 10 17:36:36.106: INFO: Number of nodes with available pods: 0
+May 10 17:36:36.106: INFO: Node heyste-control-plane-fkjmr is running more than one daemon pod
+May 10 17:36:37.123: INFO: Number of nodes with available pods: 0
 May 10 17:36:37.123: INFO: Node heyste-control-plane-fkjmr is running more than one daemon pod
 May 10 17:36:38.129: INFO: Number of nodes with available pods: 0
 May 10 17:36:38.129: INFO: Node heyste-control-plane-fkjmr is running more than one daemon pod